h-bails/whack-a-prawn/README.md

     ![Instructions modal box](./assets/images/instructions-modal.png)

 - __Game Area__
     - The game area consists of 9 ‘holes’ from which a prawn will pop up at random.
 There is also a scoreboard to the left to track how many prawns have been hit and/or missed.
+The prawns appear faster and faster as the score increases.

     ![Game area](./assets/images/game-area.png)